RM1213-ARM/LAB2-Trading-Lab/firewall/firewall-readme.md

 With firewall rules:
 - ✅ Web layer isolated from database layer
 - ✅ API layer is the only path to data
-- ✅ Blast radius contained if one layer is compromised
+- ✅ Attack surface is contained if one layer is compromised

 ---